-Below see the law of detachment and a concrete example to illustrate the law.
+Below see the law of detachment and some concrete examples to illustrate the law.

 No one needs to be a rocket scientist to know that if the battery of a car is dead, then the car will not start.
 This is a knowledge that most of us have.